regularkid/tk/README.md

 gameScale = 3.0;
 ```

-3. Make a new JavaScript file for all of your game specific code (checkout main.js for an example):
+3. Make a new JavaScript file (myGame.js in the example above) for all of your game specific code (checkout main.js for an example):

 ```
 // Load assets